Good Friday – a day of rest for some, but for me, it was a day to hike a mountain.

 A short trek from the car park track of around 200 meters is our quick warm up before we start the climbing.
 There are no signs or defined track to follow, so we’re happy to follow Innes.

 We clamber over boulders and misshapen tree roots – rock scrambling they call it on the National Parks signs strategically placed at the beginning of the walk.
-The terrain is rough and unpredictable, I find it’s best to keep an eye on the ground, not wanting to lose my footing.
-My heart rate goes up as the ascent climbing kicks in and after about 30 minutes, I remove my bucket hat while I sip some water.
+The terrain is rough and unpredictable, not wanting to lose my footing I find it’s best to keep an eye on the ground.
+My heart rate goes up as the ascent climbing kicks in and after about 30 minutes, I remove my bucket hat to sip water.
 My hair is sweat-drenched from the exertion.

-We continue in this upward goat scrambling fashion for around 90 minutes to the first lookout – a rocky outcrop where we sit for a few minutes and take in the majestic view of the surrounding valley.
+We continue in this upward goat scrambling fashion for around 90 minutes to the first lookout – a rocky outcrop.
+Here we sit for a few minutes drinking in the majestic view of the surrounding valley.
 Innes explains the geological make-up of the area.

-He points out the vertical cliffs opposite (Viewpoint Buttress) and says they’re a good place for serious rock climbers to test their mettle (and yes Innes has climbed them a few times in case you’re wondering!)
+He points out the vertical cliffs opposite (Viewpoint Buttress) saying they’re a good place for serious rock climbers to test their mettle (and yes Innes has climbed them a few times in case you’re wondering!)

 Onwards we push and it is becoming obvious two in our party, 59-year-old Lenora and myself are struggling to maintain the pace of the rest of the group.
 Innes is conscious of not wanting the others in our climbing party to miss the sunset at 5.25pm, so he suggests we break into two groups, with Tracey leading myself and Lorna at the back.